World stocks head to one-month high on stimulus hopes

 Gold had shaken off some weakness in Asia and was last up 0.2% at $1,886 per ounce, leaving it nearly 25% higher for the year.

+“The market is really dependent upon (fiscal) stimulus and trying to predict what that’ll likely be,” said Tim Chubb, chief investment officer at Girard in West Chester, Pennsylvania.

+“It is also getting a better understanding of how the election will turn out and what that means for the amount of fiscal stimulus.”

-Additional reporting by Imani Moise in New York and Vidya Ranganathan in Singapore; editing by Sam Holmes, Ana Nicolaci da Costa and Larry King
+Additional reporting by Imani Moise in New York and Vidya Ranganathan in Singapore; editing by Larry King and Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.